SETI/rms-cspyce/README-developers.md

 ```shell
 > cspyce.__file__
 ```
-to confirm that you area looking at the `cspyce` you have just built rather than the pip-installed `cspyce`.
+to confirm that you are looking at the `cspyce` you have just built rather than the pip-installed `cspyce`.
 The value returned should be `"<your current directory>/cspyce/__init__.py"`